St. Thomas More Collegiate: Status

 St. Thomas More Collegiate is classified as a Group 1 school under British Columbia's Independent School Act.
 It receives 50% of its funding from the Ministry of Education.
 The school receives no funding for capital costs.
 The school operates as a non-diocesan school within the Catholic Independent Schools of the Vancouver Archdiocese (CISVA), meaning the school has more independence regarding its policies, curriculum, and tuition fees.

 Performance

 The St. Thomas More Collegiate curriculum is symbolized by the Knight's Compass, a Celtic cross with a core field of education at each of the four ends and the Catholic faith at the center of the cross.

 Academics

 St. Thomas More Collegiate is ranked by the Fraser Institute.
 In 2017, it was ranked 17th out of 253 schools in British Columbia.
 The school has consistently been ranked by the Fraser Institute in the top 10% of schools in British Columbia.
 In the 2017–18 school year, the graduation rate was over 99% and 85% of enrolled students continued on to post-secondary education.

 Athletics

 The sports teams in the STMC athletic program are known as the "Knights."

-STMC is considered to have one of the finest athletics programs in the region.
-Many elite athletes in football, basketball, wrestling, track & field, swimming and lacrosse have attended STMC.
-Some athletes have moved on to post-secondary institutions under athletic scholarships and participated at the collegiate, minor and professional levels.
-Many of the alumni coaches and trainers are former professional athletes themselves.